elvappdev/chatgpt-desktop-app/README.txt

-ChatGPT Desktop App (Offline GUI Client for OpenAI API).
+ChatGPT Desktop App (Offline GUI Client for OpenAI API)

 ✅ How to use:
 1. Run ChatGPT.exe